-The next review of this decision will take place by Adult Care Senior Management Team on 10 September 2020 work by officers.
+The next review of this decision will take place by Adult Care Senior Management Team on 10 September 2020 Review by SMT on week beginning 7 September 2020 notes that following ongoing work by officers.
 The current position is that the majority of scheduled work has taken place across the homes for older people estate, with only 2 areas of work outstanding - a fire alarm replacement at one establishment (to be completed 4 September 2020) and replacement of fire doors at another (date to be confirmed).
 This work relates to tasks that have been delayed due to disruption with the supply chain for key supplies due to the COVID-19 pandemic.